upenn-dag/accard-docs/sandbox/index.rst

 ~~~~~~~~~~~~~~~
 Generic surgery example.
 A combined, single surgery activity is useful when your application collects the same data on every type of surgery you perform.
 If you find yourself requiring complex "logic" in order to create a surgery, it's probably time to separate each into their own activity prototype.

     Surgeries typically yield pathology data, and one surgery may yield several pathology reports.
-These are a prime candidate for the Accard result, and future version of Accard will have this reflected in this sample application.
+These are a prime candidate for the Accard result, and future version of Accard will have this reflected in this sandbox.

 Radiation
 ~~~~~~~~~